ajaould/Housing-Prices-Project/README.md

-# Project 2 - Richmond Access to Emergency and Public Green Space based on Housing Prices
+# Project 2 - Showing Access to Emergency and Public Green Space based on Housing Prices in the Richmond, Virginia area

 * **Team Members**:
     - Aja Ould